attakdefand/snipping-bot/SECURITY-IMPLEMENTATION-SUMMARY.md

 # Security Implementation Summary

-This document summarizes the complete security implementation for the Snipping Bot project based on the security layers checklist.
+This document provides a comprehensive summary of the security implementation for the Snipping Bot project.

 ## Executive Summary